FLAMEGPU/FLAMEGPU2-model-template-python/README.md

 python3 model.py <arguments>
 ```

-Use `-h/--help` to see what command line arguments are available.
+Use `-h/--help` to see what command line arguments are available for the Simulation or Ensemble within the model

 ```bash
 python3 model.py --help